-A strange character appears in the school and tells he needs help from the children.
+A strange character appears in the school and asks the children for help.
 An interdimensional portal brought him and part of his world inside the school.
-The children will visit the portal and will have to help him to put together the pieces of the story to understand what happened and send him back to his world.
-The guest will teach them some of the peculiar practices of his world, where the words are cultivated.
+The children will visit the portal and will help him to put together the pieces of his story to understand what happened and send him back to his world.
+The guest will teach them some of the peculiar practices of his world, where words are cultivated like plants.
 An immersive adventure where the children are the protagonists.

 A project for primary schools (3rd and 4th grades), "The guest" is integrated inside the daily school environment as a "fantastic" space.

 The project starts by stimulating listening, understanding, discussing and investigative and logical abilities.
 Aftewards, it adds sensorial exploration, active information search, collaboration in small groups. all proposed following a learning-by-doing approach.As the experience unfolds, reading and writing skills are developed, through individual and cooperative learning, problem solving and linguistic competences development.

 At the conclusion of the experience, the pupils are led through the composition of reports, using different media (artistic, digital, verbal), developing storytelling competences.

 Each stage of the experience is built in an inclusive approach, taking care of the full integration of children with special educational needs, including foreign and disabled children.